Joe-Collins-1986/minesweeper/README.md

       <summary style="font-weight:bold">First-Time User Goals</summary>

    * Understand the purpose of the site.
-   * Immediately engaged by easy to use yet challanging gameplay.
+   * Immediately engaged by easy to use yet challenging gameplay.
-   * Invoke nosatalgia.
+   * Invoke nostalgia.
    * Simple intuitive menu navigation.
-   * Rules easliy located and understood.
+   * Rules easily located and understood.

    ---
    </details>